Hammarn/1MB335/Lab1.md

 ssh your_user_name@rackham.uppmax.uu.se
 ```

-After entering that you command you will be prompted to enter your password.
+After entering that command you will be prompted to enter your password.

 Our teaching project is called `g2019029`